How to Get Out of Debt on a Low Income

 Here are five immediate steps that can help gain control of debt:

-1. Stop growing debt: It’s important when digging out of debt not to add any new debt.
-Stop using credit cards where possible, and don’t open new ones.
-Avoid the trap of payday loans, which tend to spiral out of control.
+1. Don’t add new debt: Stop using credit cards where possible, and don’t open new ones.
+Especially avoid the trap of payday loans.

-2. Chart spending: For 30 days, keep track of how much is spent and where it goes.
+2. Chart your spending: For 30 days, track how much is spent and where it goes.
 Online banking makes this easy.
 It’s right there in the statement if you use a debit card as opposed to cash.
-If you do use cash, keep your receipts, use an app, or write it down in a notebook.
-You’ll be surprised how much you can trim off your monthly spending.
+If you use cash, keep your receipts, use an app, or write it down in a notebook.
+You’ll be surprised how you can trim your monthly spending.

-3. Tally up your credit card debt: It’s human nature to try to ignore how much debt you’re in, but knowledge is power.
-Adding it all up and seeing what it costs each month is the first step toward eliminating it.
+3. Tally your credit card debt: It’s human nature to try to ignore how much debt you’re in, but knowledge is power.
+Seeing what it costs each month is the first step toward eliminating credit card debt.
 Divide the total by how much you can pay a month.
 For example, if you have $12,000 in credit card debt and you can afford to pay $400 a month, it will take roughly 2.5 years ($12,000 ÷ $400 per month = 30 months) to pay it off.
 This assumes you don’t use the credit card.
-These calculations can be assessed by using this credit card calculator.
+These calculations are easy using a credit card calculator.

-4. Make a budget: This does need to be complicated or scary.
-A budget simply means keeping track of how much money comes in, what necessary bills cost (housing, utilities, car, credit card payments), then seeing what is left and where that’s going.
+4. Make a budget: Keep track of how much money comes in, what necessary bills cost (housing, utilities, car, credit card payments), then see what is left and where that’s going.
 Several budgeting apps make this process easier.

 5. Stay positive: A good outlook is a key factor in success, even if the budget strays now and then.
 It’s a cliché to say tough times don’t last but tough people do, but it applies.
 The road to financial stability may not be a straight one, but persevering through the bumps and turns is important to reaching the goal.

-Once you understand your debt, have a budget, and follow a monthly plan, try some of these tips to stay on track and even increase income:
+Once you understand your debt, make a budget and follow a monthly plan, try some of these tips to stay on track and even increase income:

-• Debt Snowball: Pay off the smallest debt first, regardless of the interest rate and pay it off, while making minimum payments on other debt.
+• Debt Snowball: Target the smallest debt first, regardless of the interest rate and pay it off, while making minimum payments on other debt.
 Experts say the momentum from paying off debts can motivate a person to continue paying off debt.

-• Sell Some Stuff: Neighborhood garage sale, eBay, Craigslist, Facebook Marketplace – get cash for what you aren’t using.
+• Sell Some Stuff: Use a garage sale, eBay, Craigslist or Facebook Marketplace to cash for what you aren’t using.

 • Earn Extra Income: Bringing in an extra $50 or $100 a week will help pay down debt much faster.
 Look into becoming an Uber driver or Amazon flex delivery person.
 Deliver meals for an app like Door Dash.
 Work a night or two in a bar, restaurant, or retail store.
 Be sure to research any extra work closely to make sure it’ll bring in income, rather than waste your time.
 For instance, Uber drivers can make big bucks, or they can make $12 for an entire day’s work.
-Find something that will generate the extra income you need and that works with your life, resources, and schedule so it doesn’t cost money.
+Find something that will generate income and that works with your life, resources, and schedule.

-• Cut Expenses: Cut the cable, get rid of those streaming subscriptions, cut down on the Starbucks trips and eating out.
-Investigate lower cost cell phone and internet Since you kept track of 30 days of spending, you already know where the places to cut are; now is the time to do it.
+• Cut Expenses: Cut the cable, get rid of those streaming subscriptions, cut down on Starbucks trips and eating out.
+Investigate lower cost cell phone and internet.
+Since you kept track of 30 days of spending, you already know where the places to cut are.
+Commit to it.

-• Create an Emergency Fund: Putting away even $10-$25 a week for rainy-day purposes is a great way to avoid financial emergencies.
+• Create an Emergency Fund: Putting away even $10-$25 a week for rainy-day purposes can help avoid financial emergencies.

 • Credit Card Refinancing: Cut your high credit card interest rates, and you’ll have lower monthly payments.
 Transfer balances from multiple credit cards to a single credit card with a lower interest rate or consider some form of debt consolidation.